rngrant/compiler/README.md

 This project is the begining of a compiler written in OCaml.
 It is being created primarily for educational purposes.

-Currently, this project implements a basic parser, and lexer for support for a basic interpreter of a programing language.
+Currently, this project implements a parser, and lexer for support for a interpreter of a programing language based on OCaml.

 ## Setup Instructionse
 Ensure that OCaml is installed